Table of Contents

 Studies don't lie.
 In the last two decades, our ability to concentrate has dropped from 12 to 8 seconds.
 Yes, you read that right.
 8 seconds!
 Can we blame doomscrolling for this?
 Definitely, in part.

-9 keys to having restorative sleep The emotional impact: more than just a distraction
+The emotional impact: more than just a distraction

 Technology bombards us with constant information, and often, it is not exactly cheerful.
 Fatmata Kamara, a mental health specialist, points out that negative news increases our cortisol levels, the stress hormone.